Our People

 Joined YTAS in: 2019

 After graduating in Modern European Languages and Festival Management, Hollie decided she’d much prefer working in the arts.
-She’s held a variety of marketing roles in the cultural sector, including as Marketing Manager at Museums Galleries Scotland and Marketing and Campaigns Manager at Perth Concert Hall and Perth Theatre.
-She likes nothing better than a nice piece of print or a lovely banner, and if you see a YTAS tweet with a musical theatre reference, she is almost certainly the guilty party.
-In her spare time she does a fair bit of prancing about on stage and acting in films, all whilst trying to maintain her Duolingo streak and organise two kids, two cats, and a husband.
+She’s held a variety of marketing roles in the arts and cultural sectors, including Marketing Manager at Museums Galleries Scotland and Marketing and Campaigns Manager at Perth Concert Hall and Perth Theatre.
+She likes nothing better than a nice piece of print or a lovely banner, and if you see a YTAS social media post with a musical theatre reference, she is almost certainly the guilty party.
+In her spare time she does a fair bit of prancing about on stage and acting in films, all whilst trying to maintain her Duolingo streak and organise two kids’ extracurricular activities.

 Emma Barr YTAS Mon 14 March 2022 © photographer Andy Catlin www.andycatlin.com 2402 scaled e1668433771432